-At 430 feet, the iconic 100 North Main office tower is the tallest building in Memphis, Tennessee.
-Completed in 1965 after 2 years of construction, the tower stands 38 stories with a rooftop revolving restaurant and Japanese rock garden.
-100 North Main was designed by local architect Robert Lee Hall, who also designed the Clark Tower, as well as Patterson Hall at the University of Memphis.
+At 430 feet, the iconic One Hundred North Main office tower is the tallest building in Memphis, Tennessee.
+The building was completed in 1965, after two years of construction.
+The tower stands 38 stories with a rooftop revolving restaurant and a Japanese rock garden.
+One Hundred North Main was designed by local architect Robert Lee Hall, who also designed the Clark Tower, as well as Patterson Hall at the University of Memphis.

-The Industrial-style office tower was covered in vertical marble panels and aluminum windows.
-The base of the tower is a parking garage with street level entrances to retail space.
-Due to its proximity to various municipal buildings, the tenant base was mainly attorneys, title companies, and various other government professionals involved with the courts.
+The Industrial-style office is clad in vertical marble panels and aluminum windows.
+The base of the tower is a parking garage with street-level entrances to retail space.
+Due to its proximity to various municipal buildings, the tenant base was mainly attorneys, title companies, and different other government professionals involved with the courts.
 The office tower borders Adams Avenue, North Second Street, and North Main.

-Mr. Thomas revealed he planned to renovate 100 North Main into a mixed-use development which would include commercial space, apartments, and a luxury hotel.
+The rooftop restaurant sits on rubber tires and would rotate 360 degrees every 90 minutes.
+In 2006, the aging office tower listed for sale for $20 million.
+Due to low demand in office space in downtown Memphis, One Hundred North Main began to decline in value.
+By 2012, tenants only occupied 30% of the building.
+In August 2013, Isaac Thomas purchased One Hundred North Main for $5 million.
+Thomas revealed his plan to renovate 100 North Main into a mixed-use development which would include commercial space, apartments, and a luxury hotel.
 The renovation was expected to cost $100 million.
-In February 2014, all of the remaining tenants were given notice to vacate the building by the end of May.
-Construction began in June, after all of the tenants moved out.
-A few permits for interior demolition were given by the city but construction quickly halted due to a lack of funds.
+In February 2014, all of the remaining tenants were given the notice to vacate the building by the end of May.
+Construction began in June after all of the tenants moved out but quickly halted due to a lack of funds.